kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 public key can derive the same shared secret and thus decrypt it's peers messages.

+This approach is appropriate for endpoints that have KEM public keys.
+Though this is currently rare, certificates could be issued with (EC)DH public keys as specified for instance in {{I-D.ietf-curdle-pkix}}, or through delegated credentials {{I-D.ietf-tls-subcerts}}.

-In this proposal we will use the DH-based KEMs from  {{!I-D.irtf-cfrg-hpke}}, but KEMs are of interest to the TLS protocol because NIST is in the process of standardizing post-quantum KEM algorithms to replace "classic" key exchange based on elliptic curve or finite-field Diffie-Hellman [NISTPQC].
+In this proposal we use the DH-based KEMs from {{!I-D.irtf-cfrg-hpke}}, but we believe KEMs are especially worth discussing in the context of the TLS protocol because NIST is in the process of standardizing post-quantum KEM algorithms to replace "classic" key exchange based on elliptic curve or finite-field Diffie-Hellman [NISTPQC].

 This proposal draws inspiration from {{!I-D.ietf-tls-semistatic-dh}} which is in turn based on the OPTLS proposal for TLS 1.3 [KW16].
 However, these proposals